FAQ

 • Time spent in the transfer zone does not count towards the result.

 FIM waypoint opening and validation (clear) radii table.
 Keep in mind, roadbook designer can chose to set custom radii.
-Open and Clear radii is displayed on the roadbook where applicable.
+Open and Validation radii is displayed on the roadbook where applicable.

 FIM waypoint open and clear radii table